microsoft/TypeScript-Handbook/pages/Enums.md

 # Enums

 Enums allow us to define a set of named numeric constants.
-An enum can be defined using `enum` keyword.
+An enum can be defined using the `enum` keyword.

 ```TypeScript
 enum Direction {